curipha/Rutulys/README.md

 Extend Rutulys
 --------------
-`parser` method should be overridden to implement text syntax parser.
+`parser` method can be overridden to implement text syntax parser.

 Related rich products